ibbles/LearningProgramming/Taskflow.md

 # Creating Dynamic Tasks

 So far we have been creating static tasks, meaning that we know exactly what is going to be executed when `tf::Executor::run` is called.
-Dynamic tasks lets us defer the task creation until runtime, when parts of the task graph has already been executed.
+Dynamic tasks lets us defer the task creation until runtime [(6)](https://youtu.be/MX15huP5DsM?t=1079), when parts of the task graph has already been executed.
 That is, an early task can communicate to a later task and influence the dynamic tasks that are created.

-We prepare for dynamic task creation by creating a task from a callable that takes a `tf::Subflow&` as its only parameter.
+We prepare for dynamic task creation by creating a task from a callable that takes a `tf::Subflow&` as its only parameter [(6)](https://youtu.be/MX15huP5DsM?t=1079).
 `tf::Subflow` is similar to `tf::Taskflow` but instead of passing it to a `tf::Executor` for execution it is executed immediately following the callback of the task it is associated with.
 The dynamic tasks are created much like regular tasks, by passing a callable to the `emplace` member function of `tf::Subflow`.
 We say that the task with the `tf::Subflow&` parameter is the parent task and the dynamic tasks, the child tasks, are spawned from the parent task.